domRiddle/ASF/Configuration.md

 - Put a friendly name under `Name`, this can be your nickname or anything else you want to name your bot.
 Please avoid spaces, you can use `_` as a word separator.
 - Turn on `Enabled` switch.
 - If you use Steam Parental PIN to unlock your account, put it in `Parental PIN`.
-You'll need to `Toogle advanced` settings for that.
+You'll need to toogle advanced settings for that.
 - Fill `Steam Login` with your Steam account name that you use for logging in (optional).
 - Fill `Steam Password` with your Steam password that you use for logging in (optional).